Radiation therapy

 Positioning you for treatment

-If you are having image-guided radiation therapy, the radiation therapists will take x-rays or a CT scan to make sure you are in the same position as you were during the planning session.
-This may mean moving the table or your body.
-They will check the scans straightaway and make any adjustments needed.
+They will check the scans and make any adjustments needed to make sure you are in the same position as you were during the planning session.
+This may mean moving the table from outside the room or coming back into the room to move your body.

 Receiving the treatment